directus/directus/docs/releases/breaking-changes.md

 Prior to this release, Directus relied on `vm2` to run code from __Run Script__ operations in Flows - our automation feature. `vm2` is now unmaintained with critical security issues that could potentially allow code to escape the sandbox and potentially access the whole machine which hosts your Directus project.
 We have migrated to `isolated-vm` to allow Flows to run safely.

-The __Run Scripts__ operation should only be used for simple data manipulation, and as we have not found an adequate solution to running arbitrary packages, we removed this functionality.
+The __Run Script__ operation should only be used for simple data manipulation, and as we have not found an adequate solution to running arbitrary packages, we removed this functionality.

 If you still need to run npm packages in Flows, [create a custom operation extension](/guides/extensions/operations-npm-package).